Fidelity vs Robinhood vs Charles Schwab in 2026

 Our Recommendations

-Retirement Savers & Long-Term Investors: Fidelity and Schwab are best due to their financial planning tools, branch access, and retirement options.
+Retirement Savers & Long-Term Investors: Fidelity and Schwab are the best picks because of their planning tools, branch access, and broader retirement lineups.

-Small Accounts: Schwab’s robo service requires $5,000, while Fidelity’s minimum is $10.
-For brokerage accounts, Fidelity or Robinhood are best for fractional-share investing.
+Small Accounts: Schwab’s robo service requires $5,000, while Fidelity Go has no minimum to open and starts investing once the balance reaches $10.
+For brokerage accounts, Fidelity or Robinhood are strong choices for fractional-share investing.

-Beginners: Any of the three can work.
-Choose an advisory account or practice trading with thinkorswim’s simulator.
+Beginners: Any of the three can work well.
+You can choose an advisory account or practice trading with thinkorswim’s simulator.

-Stock and ETF Trading: Active Trader Pro outperforms Robinhood’s Legend; thinkorswim beats both.
+Stock and ETF Trading: Active Trader Pro outclasses Robinhood’s Legend; thinkorswim tops both.

 New Account Promotions